rconnolly85/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes/_index.md

 References to FIPS in the documentation will not be removed, but this does not mean that FIPS is still supported and the references should be ignored.

+### log4j2 changes
+The log4j version has been bumped to 2.13.2

 ## Deprecated features

 <!-- Add features that are deprecated here -->